Mica Dam: Pumped storage

 Kinbasket Lake above Mica Dam normally has unused capacity to store water and Revelstoke Lake below the dam has minimal storage capacity.
 A proposed pumped storage addition on the side of Mica Dam would pump water into Kinbasket Lake, which would later be used to generate power at Mica and Revelstoke dams.
-This project was discussed in 2017 as storage for intermittent power from wind turbines in the event that the Site C Dam was cancelled.
+This project was discussed in 2017 as storage for intermittent power from wind turbines in the event that the John Horgan Dam was cancelled.